XuyangCaoUCSD/LeoEM/emulation_stage/satcp/README.md

 ### To Use SaTCP:

 1. Have the Linux kernel source codes.
 Replace `source/net/ipv4/tcp_cubic.c` with the one we provided.
 Compile and use the kernel.
+Or you can try to apply the patch we provided `git apply satcp.patch` (may not be compatible).
 2. Make sure you select CUBIC as the TCP congestion control algorithm.
 In Ubuntu:
 ```Bash
 $ sudo sysctl net.ipv4.tcp_congestion_control=cubic